 Cycling & Walking

 The most relaxing way to view Koh Phangan has to be from aboard a boat.
 It is only from a boat that you’ll get to view the giant ragged cliffs which create such beautiful formations as they drop into the ocean.
-No view is the same as you cruise around each bay and every beach offers a slightly different environment from the last.
-This way not only do you get to see the island from a completely different angle; you are able to travel quite a distance in a short time.
+No view is the same.
+Cruise around each bay and every beach offers a slightly different environment from the last.
+This way not only do you get to see the island from a completely different angle.
+Finally, you are able to travel quite a distance in a short time.
 Read more about the islands longtail boats…..